Quick Comparison: Dyson V9 vs V15 Detect

 - Lightest Dyson Full-Sized Option: The V9 is the lightest full-sized cordless vacuum in Dyson’s lineup.

-- Above-average Cleaning Performance: Despite its lower airflow, the Dyson V9 delivered above-average pickup across nearly all cleaning tests.
+- Above-average Cleaning Performance: Even with the lower airflow, the Dyson V9 delivered above-average pickup across nearly all cleaning tests.

 - Better Ergonomics: Its lighter frame makes it more comfortable and easier to use in handheld mode.